jwblangley/ip-addr-report/README.md

 # ip-addr-report
-Simple python script to report when the machine's public IP address is changed
+Simple python script to report when the machine's public IP address is changed.
+Ideal for use with a home server where a public static IP address has not been obtained from the ISP.

 ## Installation
 This repository uses python virtual environments